Dee-Sol/algorithms/README.md

  Implementation of Kosaraju's algorithm, which computes strongly connected components of a directed graph.
 Implementation consists of two passes of the Depth-First Search algorithm.
 While the original algorithm is recursive, this implementation is iterative.

+ ### Maximum-Weight Independent Set

+ The algorithm leverages off of principles of dynamic programming to compute maximum-weight independent set for a path graph, where independent set is defined as a set of non-adjacent vertices.
+The implementation splits computation into two parts: 1) Memorization algorithm, and 2) Reconstruction algorithm.

  ### Median Maintenance

  Implementation of the Median Maintenance algorithm using "heaps" data structure.
 The algorithm maintains a running median of an input array by breaking it up into a MIN heap and a MAX heap.